a.custom-link:hover, a.custom-link:focus { text-decoration: underline; }

 • Usually includes biostatistics and study design, technology integration, data and informatics tools, D&I science, qualitative and mixed methods, partnership development, and community and stakeholder engagement

-Use the tabs below to learn more about resources available to CCTSI investigators to support pragmatic research.
+Use the tabs below to learn more about resources, education and consult requests available to CCTSI investigators to support pragmatic research.

 The CCTSI Pragmatic Trials Resource Navigation Tool is a catalog of research resources and services available at CU Anschutz and CCTSI partner institutions to investigators who are planning or conducting pragmatic research.
 The catalog includes a wide variety of resources that may be relevant to the design and conduct of pragmatic research, including biostatistics and study design, technology integration, data and informatics tools, D&I science, qualitative and mixed methods, partnership development, community and stakeholder engagement, and other resources.